Tasmanian Jazz Bands

 As a solo jazz guitarist, Harry performs original compositions, extended free improvisations, and arrangements of classic jazz standards.

-The Harry Edwards Trio perform Harry’s original instrumental jazz compositions, including tracks from their debut album, which was released in 2015 and showcased at the 2015 and 2017 Clarence Jazz Festival.
+The Harry Edwards Trio/Quartet perform Harry’s original instrumental jazz compositions, including tracks from their debut album, which was released in 2015 and showcased at the 2015 and 2017 Clarence Jazz Festival.

-The trio features Harry Edwards on lead guitar, Isaac Gee on double bass, and Felicity Lovett on rhythm guitar.
-For variation, rhythm guitar is sometimes replaced by Charlie McCarthy on violin, providing an alternative interpretation of Harry’s compositions.
+The trio/quartet features Harry Edwards on lead guitar, Charlie McCarthy on violin, Isaac Gee on double bass, and Felicity Lovett on rhythm guitar.

 This Tasmanian Jazz Band have become a popular addition to the Hobart jazz scene, and have presented their intimate and sensitive concerts at venues across the country including the Brisbane Jazz Club, Smith’s Alternative, the Moonah Arts Centre, Pier 01, and MONA.